markfarrell/relation-extraction/README.md

  * Write software that uses these text-networks to generate [CREAL](http://www.fasebj.org/cgi/content/meeting_abstract/26/1_MeetingAbstracts/717.3?sid=d7799d6d-aa85-4442-9055-3e2d97332c94): a language for describing biological systems from a macro to a molecular scale.

 ### 4.1 Resources

    Here's a set of links to articles and content that should be explored:

  *  The Open Biological and Biomedical Ontologies - http://www.obofoundry.org/.
  *  The paper titled "Semantic Parsing using Distributional Semantics and Probabilistic Logic" - http://sp14.ws/pub/bem-sp14-2014.pdf.
+ *  Chinese whispers: an efficient graph clustering algorithm and its application to natural language processing problems - http://dl.acm.org/citation.cfm?id=1654774